 A two-time primetime Emmy winner and multi-nominated for both primetime and daytime Emmys, Short returned to television in 1998 for the miniseries “Merlin” and host of “The Martin Short Show.”
 In 2001, he launched the popular comedy “Primetime Glick and in 2010 received critical acclaim for his role in FX’s drama series “Damages.”

-Short has also returned to “SNL” as host three times, and performed in the series’ landmark 40th anniversary special in February 2015.
+Short has also returned to “SNL” as host four times, most recently co-hosting with Steve Martin in December, and performed in the series’ landmark 40th anniversary special in February 2015.
 Other recent television credits include “Big Mouth”, “The Morning Show”, “Hairspray Live!”
 “Maya & Marty,” “Mulaney,” “How I Met Your Mother” and the critically acclaimed PBS series “Cat in the Hat Knows a Lot About That.”

 Short’s New York Times bestselling memoir, “I Must Say: My Life as a Humble Comedy Legend,” was published in 2014.